 In November 2006, Cudd Pressure Control, Inc. ("Cudd") filed a lawsuit against Gulfport and Great White Pressure Control LLC, an affiliate of the Company, among others, in the 129th Judicial District Harris County, Texas.
 The lawsuit was subsequently removed to the United States District Court for the Southern District of Texas (Houston Division).
 The lawsuit alleges RICO violations and several other causes of action relating to an affiliate company's employment of several former Cudd employees and seeks unspecified monetary damages and injunctive relief.
-The defendants in the suit are Ronnie Roles, Rocky Roles, Steve Winters, Bert Ballard, Nelson Britton, Michael Fields, Steve Bickle, Great White Pressure Control LLC and Gulfport.
+The defendants in the suit are Ronnie Roles, Rocky Roles, Steve Winters, Bert Ballard, Nelson Britton, Michael Fields, Steve Bickle, Great White Pressure Control LLC, and Gulfport.
 On stipulation by the parties, the plaintiff's RICO claim was dismissed without prejudice by order of the court on February 14, 2007.
-Gulfport filed its initial answer on April 21, 2007.
-A pretrial conference was held May 7, 2007.
-The next pretrial conference is scheduled for July 16, 2007.
+Co-defendant, Steve Bickle, was dismissed from the case on July 18, 2007.
+The case against Gulfport was stayed by order of the court on July 31, 2007.
+The court further ordered co-defendant, Great White Pressure Control, to move for summary judgment by August 24, 2007.
+Cudd was ordered to respond by September 14, 2007.
+The next pretrial conference is set for September 24, 2007.